BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

 !
 Use the commands we learned about to:
 !
 List the name of the new folder
 !
 Navigate into the new folder
 !
-Navigate one step back
+Navigate one step up
 ```

 ## 1.3.10 Removing directories